20 Hockey Scholarships and Grants Most Families Don't Know About

 7. Hockey Is For Everyone (NHL)

-This is the NHL's diversity and inclusion umbrella initiative.
-It doesn't provide direct grants to families, but it funds organizations that do — programs like Ice Hockey in Harlem and SCORE Boston, and dozens of local learn-to-play initiatives.
+The NHL's diversity and inclusion umbrella initiative.
+It doesn't provide direct grants to families, but it funds organizations that do, including Ice Hockey in Harlem, SCORE Boston, and dozens of local learn-to-play initiatives.

 - What to do: Search for "Hockey Is For Everyone" programs in your city.
 Many NHL markets have funded learn-to-play programs with reduced or waived fees.